 - Heat rises, so air temperatures tend to be higher near the top of your equipment.
 This can make top-mounted compressors less energy efficient than bottom-mounted ones.

 - Top-mounted compressors are a little harder to get to, so servicing them is a bit more difficult.
 Maintenance visits may take longer and require more than one technician, increasing the cost of repairs.

 Many of these include a lit signage area above the door.
 These can be used to display your own custom signage or can be fitted with a sign from the manufacturer to highlight your company brand or show your customers what they'll find in the display freezer.

 Interior LED lights are a brighter, more attractive, and longer-lasting alternative to traditional fluorescent lighting.
 They come standard in some of these units and are available as an option in most others.

 To make cleaning easy, and to help deal with spills, choose a unit with a bottom drain.
-If you need your unit to hold open food, be aware that one with a drain cannot be used for that due to health department regulations.
+If you need your freezer merchandiser to hold open food, be aware that one with a drain cannot be used for that due to health department regulations.

 Common exterior finishes include black, white, and stainless steel.
 A few models are available with painted sides in a number of unique colors that can help match your unit with your décor.
 If you want your display freezer to serve as a standalone display, one with glass sides will allow customers to see inside from all sides.